Breath-Focused Yoga

 What Basically Does It Look Like?

-Breath-focused yoga is essentially the conventional Hatha yoga taught by yoga teachers all over but with added guidance on breathing as you are in, and move between, poses.
-(Or some students disregard the breathing instruction altogether to keep things simple.!)
-Though each session is custom-developed to suit participants’ background and preferences, a common thread is that the classes tend to be gentle and unhurried to allow for experiencing each pose rather than moving through them in rapid succession—quality not quantity—and that classes are oriented to being a yoga practice more so than a yoga workout.
-More detail can be found in the class descriptions and on the SoulTrail Yoga sub-site.
+Breath-focused yoga is essentially the same basic Hatha yoga taught by yoga teachers all over but with some added guidance on breathing as you are in, and move between, poses.
+(Or some students disregard the breathing instruction altogether to keep things simple.)
+Though each session is custom-developed to suit participants’ background and preferences, a common thread is that the classes tend to be gentle and unhurried rather than moving through them in rapid succession—quality not quantity—and that classes are oriented to being a yoga practice more so than a yoga workout.
+Class specifics can be found in the experience descriptions or for more detail explore the SoulTrail Yoga sub-site.

 Where Does It Take Place?

 Yoga is done in a bright airy yurt, with panoramic windows to the forest and transparent dome to the sky, you will feel like you are nestled organically into the woodlands.
-It’s a peaceful place & space for yoga of any type but with focusing on your breath there is the benefit of all the oxygen put out by thousands of trees.
+It’s a peaceful place & space for yoga of any type but with focusing on your breath there is the benefit of all the oxygen from thousands of trees!

 Why Can It Be Beneficial?